 The Hawaii Enterprise Zones Program (EZ) was established within the Department of Business, Economic Development and Tourism (DBEDT) by the Hawaii State Legislature to help stimulate certain types of business activity and increase employment in targeted areas of the State.
-The EZ Program is a significant economic development tool bringing business and employment opportunities to the residents of less affluent areas of Hawaii.
-Eligible businesses that satisfy EZ hiring requirements are exempt from the Hawaii General Excise Tax (GET) on eligible revenues and can claim partial personal or corporate non-refundable income tax and state unemployment premium credits for up to seven consecutive years.
-Eligible businesses also qualify for a GET exemption on work done at their site by a Hawaii State licensed contractor or sub-contractor.
+The EZ Program is a significant economic development tool bringing business and employment opportunities to the residents of economically challenged areas of Hawaii.
+Eligible businesses that meet EZ hiring requirements are exempt from the Hawaii General Excise Tax (GET) on eligible revenues and may claim partial personal or corporate non-refundable income tax and state unemployment premium credits for up to seven consecutive years.
+Eligible businesses also qualify for a GET exemption on work done at their site by a Hawaii State licensed general contractor and licensed sub-contractors.
 The counties also offer additional incentives, such as incremental property tax relief, priority permit processing, or fee waivers.

-Since the EZ Program's inception in 1986, over 1,000 eligible Hawaii companies have participated in the EZ Program, whereby jobs are created in exchange for tax incentives.
-In the following section, we outline various program metrics for the calendar year 2016.
-In 2016, "Certified" companies eligible to receive EZ benefits reported 1,495 new or maintained jobs statewide.
-The business activities that reported the greatest number of jobs in the EZ Program in 2016 were, in order: 1) Agricultural Production or Processing; 2) Manufacturing; and 3) Wholesaling.
-The top three business activities that produced the greatest number of jobs, on average per company, in 2016 were: 1) Repair or maintenance of assistive technology equipment for disabled people; 2) Agricultural Production or Processing; and 3) Manufacturing.
-However, the first business activity had only one reporting company in the EZ Program and overall job totals for this business activity was small.
-Wholesaling and Manufacturing and Agricultural Production or Processing were the business activities that tended to produce the most jobs overall and the most jobs on average per reporting company.
+Since the EZ Program's inception in 1986, well over 2,000 eligible Hawaii companies have participated in the EZ Program, the main purpose of which is to encourage certain types of business development and job creation in economically challenged areas of the state, through tax incentives.
+In the following section, we outline various program metrics for the calendar year 2021.
+In 2021, "certified" companies eligible to receive EZ benefits reported 1,113 new or maintained jobs statewide, a small increase from the 1,095 reported in 2020.
+This almost unchanged number is not surprising given the business challenges of the COVID-19 pandemic where companies needed to redesign and remodel the set-up of their physical operations, as well as adjust their operational practice, products and services.

+The business activities that reported the greatest number of jobs in the EZ Program in 2021 were, in order: 1) Agricultural Production or Processing; 2) Wholesaling; and 3) Manufacturing.
+The top three business activities that produced the greatest number of jobs, on average per company, in 2021 were: 1) Wholesaling; 2) Manufacturing; and 3) Agricultural Production or Processing.
+All three of these business activities also had the largest number of reporting companies so these business activities tend to produce the most jobs overall and the most jobs on average per reporting company.

 In the past, Agricultural Production and Processing was one of the "business activities" that had struggled with producing the required number of jobs for EZ company certification.
 Because of this, alternative program requirements were passed by the legislature in 2008 that made it easier for agricultural companies to receive program benefits by meeting a yearly revenue increase rather than employment targets.
 We outline in the next section the percentage distribution of business activities in each County by EZ enrolled companies.
-Agricultural companies are important to the EZ Program especially in Hawaii and Kauai Counties where they comprise over half of the total number of EZ enrolled companies.
+Agricultural companies are important to the EZ Program especially in Hawaii and Kauai Counties where they comprise over half and almost half respectively of the total number of EZ enrolled companies.

-The top three business activities producing the most revenue statewide for 2016 were: 1) Manufacturing; 2) Wholesaling; and 3) Agricultural Production or Processing.
-The top three business activities by average company revenue were: 1) Aviation or Maritime Repair or Maintenance; 2) Manufacturing; and 3) Wholesaling.
+The top three EZ business activities producing the most revenue statewide for 2021 were: 1) Wholesaling; 2) Manufacturing; and 3) Agricultural Production or Processing.
+The top EZ business activities by average company revenue were 1) Wholesaling; 2) Manufacturing; 3) Aviation or maritime repair or maintenance; 4) Information technology design and production; and 5) Agricultural Production or Processing.
+It should be noted that the data sets (number of reporting companies) for the third and fourth places were very small and thus could be misleading.